johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 **Pledge Influence Factor (a0)**

 The ada pledged by pool owners protects against Sybil attacks by ensuring that delegated stake is not overly drawn to pools whose owners attempt to abuse the system by forming multiple pools without owning a substantial amount of stake themselves.
-There was a lengthy debate, at the time, on this episode of the Cardano Effect.
-The debate has continued for some time about why, how and by whom, the parameters should be adjusted.
-Umed Saidov (who wrote this analysis in 2020) and ‘Big Pey’ laid out their case for change in this passionate discussion at the *Rare Bloom* event.
+There was a lengthy debate, at the time, on this episode of the Cardano Effect.[^62] The debate has continued for some time about why, how and by whom, the parameters should be adjusted.
+Umed Saidov (who wrote this analysis[^63] in 2020) and ‘Big Pey’ laid out their case for change in this passionate discussion[^64] at the *Rare Bloom* event.

 The pledge influence factor has a direct impact on a pool’s rewards: the higher the influence factor, the greater the impact of a bigger pledge on rewards.
 A greater influence factor improves Sybil protection and makes the system safer and more secure, but it also offers stake pool owners who can afford a bigger pledge an advantage.